 - Mission Workshop The Drift Tote

 A travel tote bag is probably the most utilitarian kind of bag out there, but that doesn’t mean it can’t look fun.
-Cotopaxi’s Taal Convertible Tote features a colorful design courtesy of recycled fabric and letting the employees choose which ones to use per bag.
+Cotopaxi’s Taal Convertible Tote features a colorful design courtesy of recycled fabric and we like that they let the employees choose which ones to use per bag.
 Don’t mistake its environmental friendliness for lack of quality, either.
-Its zippers are from YKK, while the adjusters are from Woojin, both well-regarded for their quality hardware.
+Its zippers are from YKK, while the adjusters are from Woojin; both are well-regarded for their quality hardware.
 Bonus points: those adjusters from Woojin are colored as well to match the tote’s general vibe.

 The basic tote formula still applies.
 You get a spacious main compartment and a front pocket, and you get a few nice extras.
 The former has a divider in the middle, a large water bottle pocket, and a small zippered pocket at the back.
 An underrated feature is its bright interior.
-It’s easy to see, thanks to the colorful fabric, which is especially helpful if you carry a lot of dark-colored tech gear.
-We also welcome the backpack mode option, though the Taal’s Tote’s thin composition and lack of padding mean comfort is less than ideal.
+We think this is the best travel tote bag if you carry a lot of dark-colored tech gear; it’s easy to see inside, thanks to the colorful fabric.
+We also welcome the backpack mode option, though we don’t always find it the most comfortable due to the Taal’s Tote’s thin composition and lack of padding.Why We Like It

 Since totes have the luxury of a simple design at their core, they make for great compressible bags you can have in reserve.
 Case in point: REI Co-op’s Stuff Travel Tote.
 Its key feature is the ability to compress from a 20-liter travel tote bag and down to a smartphone-sized pouch.
 To put that into perspective, that’s smaller than the 32-ounce Nalgene bottle we like to travel with.
 Even in its uncompressed form, tight dimensions are a key focus, as REI keenly points out that its linear dimensions comply with airport requirements (though that’s subject to change depending on the regulations).